christianThardy/christianThardy.github.io/setup.md

   <b><img width="321" alt="stackbuffer2" src="https://user-images.githubusercontent.com/29679899/101259759-d77cc600-36f8-11eb-99c0-30bd1b467ef7.PNG"></b><br>
 </p>

-When assigning and fixing the label to a token, the resCNN incrementally parses the input with bloom embeddings and defines a probability distribution over each action given the current contents of the stack, buffer, output and the history of each action taken to predict the sequence of actions the 3 operations should take to parse the input sentence.
+When assigning and fixing the label to a token, the resCNN incrementally parses the input with Bloom embeddings and defines a probability distribution over each action given the current contents of the stack, buffer, output and the history of each action taken to predict the sequence of actions the 3 operations should take to parse the input sentence.

 When a token or collection of tokens from a sentence in the buffer are moved to the stack, the resCNN will decide if these tokens belong to a particular entity during the `REDUCE` step, from which the tokens are popped from the top of the stack onto the `OUTPUT` stack and given an entity label.